kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 conditions, so a partial rollout does not fail in a way that affects running
 workloads: the worst case on any component is today's behavior.
 The same holds for Pods not yet running.
-The kubelet's rejection of new Pod admission during a shutdown is existing Graceful Node Shutdown behavior that this KEP neither adds nor changes; with only the kubelet side enabled, DaemonSet Pods targeted at a shutting-down node are rejected exactly as today, and the node's next kubelet startup clears the conditions before the node reports `Ready`.
+The kubelet's rejection of new Pod admission during a shutdown is existing Graceful Node Shutdown behavior that this KEP narrows to the tiers being terminated; with only the kubelet side enabled, DaemonSet Pods targeted at a shutting-down node are rejected as today except for those above the tier being terminated, which are admitted, and the node's next kubelet startup clears the conditions before the node reports `Ready`.
 A partially enabled cluster therefore cannot block an upgrade.

-The reader is writer-agnostic — it keys on `type` and `status` only, per API conventions — so a node that already carries both conditions `True` when the reader is enabled is suppressed immediately, whoever wrote them.
+The reader is writer-agnostic — it keys on `type` and `status` only, per API conventions — so a node that already carries both conditions `True` when the reader is enabled is suppressed immediately for non-critical DaemonSets (and for critical ones if it also carries `GracefulNodeShutdownCriticalPhase=True`), whoever wrote them.
 For an administrator-written pair that is the intended [KEP-5683] semantics.
 For stale state it is not, which is why rollout ordering and the preflight check in [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy) are requirements: